JeffersonLab/dis-reconstruction/README.md

 -----------------------------------
 If you have access to the Jefferson Lab farm (ifarm), you should source the 'setup_jlab.csh' script provided in this repository.
 This will allow you to run the EIC versions of the Pythia6 and the DJANGOH event generators on the ifarm; it will also provide access to the eic-smear library installed on the ifarm.

+It is also possible to instead access the EIC software on the Jefferson Lab farm using a singularity continer as discussed [here](https://eic.github.io/software/escalate_singularity_1.html).

 <br/>

 Working with the Singularity container or Docker image
 ------------------------------------------------------
+You can also use a Singularity container to access the EIC software.
+General instructions can be found [here](https://eic.github.io/software/eicsmear_generators_singularity.html).

-You can also use the singularity container (https://github.com/EIC-Detector/Singularity) to run the software -- this works best on linux.
+A ready-made image is provided by the sPHENIX collaboration (https://github.com/EIC-Detector/Singularity) to run the software -- this works best on linux.
 I was able to get "Option-2" to work on an Ubuntu box.
 If you have MacOS or Windows, it may be better to use the virtual box as they suggest (https://github.com/EIC-Detector/Singularity/blob/master/VirtualBox.md).
 I was able to get that running on a Windows10 machine.

-Information on obtaining and using the EIC software Docker image can be found [here](https://eic.gitlab.io/documents/quickstart/#ESCalate).
+Information on accessing the EIC software through the ESCalate package can be found [here](https://eic.gitlab.io/documents/quickstart/#ESCalate).

-N.B.
-It seems that not all the simulation packages listed above are provided by default on the Singularity container or Docker image.
-I'll contact the EIC software group to resolve this ASAP.

 <br/>